ucsd-ets/dsc10_tests_creation_guide/README.md

         ok = Notebook('hw01_solution.ok')

-3. Run the tests in the solution notebook to make sure they all pass.
+3. Run the tests in the solution notebook to make sure they all pass.<br>
 •	Commit your change and push back to the dsc10 repo. <br>

 ## For correctness_tests writers: